lbonanomi/notes/ghe/index.md

 If you git mv or rename a file the log is restarted.
 Use git log --follow to track all changes.

-If search shows code but serves 404 links, reindex the whole repo @ https://$URL.com/stafftools/repositories/$ORG_NAME/$REPO_NAME/search
+If search shows code but serves 404 links, reindex the code @ https://$URL.com/stafftools/repositories/$ORG_NAME/$REPO_NAME/search